Ashkan-Yaldaie/thesis/documents/Thesis.md

 ?>
 ```

 The control panel page contains eight buttons one for the WIFI socket, three for the RF sockets, one to turn on/off a desktop PC, two buttons for the security role of the system and one to turn on/off the voice control functionality.
 JavaScript is used to change the status of the buttons to on/off and call the related PHP functions.
 Appendix 5 contains some pictures of the GUI.
-The JavaScript code below is used for the "Computer" button.
-The same procedure is adopted for all other buttons:
+The JavaScript code below is used for the "Computer" button:

 ``` javascript
 var button_11 = document.getElementById("button_11");